Some health issues like to work together

 For example, an obese dog will put more pressure on their joints, bones and heart, which is why mobility problems, osteoarthritis and heart issues can grow into additional concerns over time.

-Cats, in particular, have urinary conditions that can be linked to anything from stress to crystals in the bladder, to inflammation in the urinary bladder.
-Needless to say, a proper veterinary recommendation can save you and your cat a lot of unnecessary confusion.
+Cats, in particular, are prone to urinary conditions that can be linked to anything from stress, a build up of crystals in the urine, or inflammation in the bladder.
+Needless to say, a visit to your veterinarian can save you a lot of unnecessary confusion.

-One example is a body conditioning score to determine if your dog or cat is overweight.
+One example is a body conditioning to determine if your dog or cat is overweight.

 There is no fat around your pet’s ribs, and they are visible to the eye.
 Bony prominences are also visible with no sign of fat.